Perfect hash function

 In computer science, a perfect hash function h for a set S is a hash function that maps distinct elements in S to a set of m integers, with no collisions.
 In mathematical terms, it is an injective function.

 Perfect hash functions may be used to implement a lookup table with constant worst-case access time.
 A perfect hash function can, as any hash function, be used to implement hash tables, with the advantage that no collision resolution has to be implemented.
-In addition, if the keys are not the data and if it is known that queried keys will be valid, then the keys do not need to be stored in the lookup table, saving space.
+In addition, if the keys are not in the data and if it is known that queried keys will be valid, then the keys do not need to be stored in the lookup table, saving space.